The Emperor of Ice-Cream: Structure and meaning

-Thomas C. Grey in his book on Stevens sees the poem as a harsh didactic lesson studying the use of the metaphor of "coldness" in Stevens.
-As Grey states: "Stevens knows the corruptions of coldness as well as its beauties.
+In his book on Stevens, Thomas C. Grey sees the poem as a harsh didactic lesson studying the use of the metaphor of "coldness."
+Grey states, "Stevens knows the corruptions of coldness as well as its beauties.
 Chief among them is the heartless selfishness, represented by the sweet sinister cold of 'The Emperor of Ice-Cream.'
 In the kitchen a cigar-rolling man whips 'concupiscent curds' of ice cream as the wenches come and go; in the adjoining bedroom, a dead woman lies in undignified discard, 'cold ... and dumb' under a sheet, her horny feet protruding.
 Both rooms teach the cynical wisdom that 'The only emperor is the emperor of ice-cream': what you see is what you get; look out for Number One; enjoy the sweet cold before the bitter cold claims you."

 According to Norman Foerster, instigator of the New Humanist movement in American criticism, this poem has been discussed for a long time, but maybe we mistake an exact meaning.
 Foerster wrote: “At this funeral (or wake) there is to be neither the pretense nor the fact of morbid grief.”
 These are expressed by ice-cream in this poem.
 At the same time there is neither disrespect for the dead nor a blinking of the fact of poverty and death.
 The world of his poem is a realistic and stable one.

 According to Syunsuke Kamei, an honorary professor at the University of Tokyo and a scholar of American literature, this poem was composed by Stevens for his daughter.
 Stevens had a strong sense of fulfillment of life.
 He did not see death in a special light.
 This poem is telling us to take things easy, but seriously.
 Ice cream is an incarnation of a sense of fulfillment.
 It is easily melted, but it is a natural thing.
 Stevens tells us to enjoy the ice cream now.
 Ice-cream is a symbol of the summit of ordinary people’s delight.